Faizullah9181/ImageCaptioning/README.md

-Image Captioning Using Flickr8k data set
+Image Captioning Using Flickr8k data set using CNN and LSTM